syncfusion-content/angularjs-docs/angularjs/Dialog/appearance-and-styling.md

 ---
 layout: post
-title: Appearance and styling in Angular Dialog Component | Syncfusion
+title: Appearance and styling in Angular Dialog control | Syncfusion
 description: Learn here all about appearance and styling in Syncfusion Angular Dialog control, its elements, and more.
 platform: angularjs
 control: Angular- Dialog
 documentation: ug
 ---

-# Appearance and styling in Angular Dialog Component
+# Appearance and styling in Angular Dialog control

 ## Showing header